LuisTheRock/FotoMiranda/server/README.md

 Builds the app for production to the `build` folder.\
 Not working at the moment

+### `npm run register-admin <albumName> <albumPassword>`

+Run this script to create a new administrator on the system by providing a name and a password.
+The password will be encrypted and the user stored in the DB.

 ## Capabilities

 The capabilities of this backend are:

-* Get all albums;
+- Get all albums;
-* Register an album;
+- Register an album;
-* Login the account (albumName & password);
+- Login the account (albumName & password);
-* See the profile of the album (details about them);
+- See the profile of the album (details about them);
-* Delete an album;
+- Delete an album;
-* Send email for the contact us;
+- Send email for the contact us;
-* Store a folder of images related to a album.
+- Store a folder of images related to a album.

 ## Other utilities

 ### Encrypt password

 In order to be more difficult to access the password of a user, it is implemented with a third library `bcrypt` the encryption of the password with a 10 `saltOrRound`

-* The salt to be used in encryption.
+- The salt to be used in encryption.
 If specified as a number then a salt will be generated with the specified number of rounds and used.

 This adds more security to the possible penetration of database in order to get the password of an user.
 It´s hard to decode a password that has a hash of 10 salts.

 ### Nodemailer